bryankulba/design595/Design_595-Project_3.md

 - Case Study (pdf)

 ## Stretch goal deliverables
-- Two moodboards for the client to choose from (instructor and student contact *will* decide which to proceed with)
+- Two moodboards for the client to choose from
 - Create a prototype for desktop and mobile
 - Make your own icons or illustrations
 - Take your own photography